amd/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign/Ver6/README.md

 ```

 Now we see a drastic improvement in our runtime.
 This should not be taken as typical for this type of
 optimization, as we saw a speedup of around 2x on a different system between the last example and this one.
-This points to the fact that this change avoids the overheads we were seeing due to some OpenMP configuration detail in previous examples.
+This points to the fact that this change avoids the overheads we were seeing due to some OpenMP configuration detail
+in previous examples.

 ## Get a Trace

 ```
-export HSA_XNACK=1
+unset HSA_XNACK
 export OMNITRACE_CONFIG_FILE=~/.omnitrace.cfg
 srun -N1 -n4 -c7 --gpu-bind=closest -A <account> -t 05:00 ./GhostExchange.inst -x 2  -y 2  -i 20000 -j 20000 -h 2 -t -c -I 100
 ```